 Personal care products – Basil contains camphor, which can help increase blood flow.
-This property can help prevent hair from breaking and falling off when added to shampoos.
+This property can help prevent hair from breaking and falling off when added to shampoos such as this shampoo which is a basil and mint combination.
 Basil has a compound called linalool, which is antibacterial, and antifungal, and can remove dryness and soften the skin. for this reason, basil is sometimes added to lotions and soaps.
-Also used in toothpaste and mouthwashes for these same reasons.
+Also used in toothpaste and mouthwash for these same reasons.

 Religious – Basil has been used in burial rituals and the embalming practices of ancient people.
 In Jewish folklore, basil was used to strengthen a person while fasting.
 In India, basil is a sacred plant associated with Vishnu and Tulasi.
 Basil plays an important role in Hindu tradition because it associates holy basil with purification, protection, love, and eternal life.